Zettlr/zettlr-docs/docs/en/first-time-users/import.md

 !!! note

     It may be that your computer does not show some or all of these file extensions.
-You can adapt the settings of your file browser to view all file extensions.
+You can adapt the settings of your computer's file browser (such as Explorer or Finder) to view all file extensions.

 Zettlr will look at the file extension to determine the type of document and select the appropriate import workflow.
 Here is the list of file type extensions currently supported: